SkylineIndustries/Enhanced-RideInfo-Window/README.md

-# THIS IS A DEMO VERSION OF THE ENHANCED RIDEINFO WINDOW
+# THIS IS A MILESTONE VERSION OF THE ENHANCED RIDEINFO WINDOW
-- This demo version (CODENAME: Zenith V0.0.2) is not the final version of the plugin
+- This Milestone version (CODENAME: Zenith V0.0.3) is not the final version of the plugin
 - It is only a demo to show the functionality of the plugin
 - It is not recommended to use this version in a production environment
-- As it contains bugs and unfinished features
+- It uses the save function to save the groups in the park file.
+It `may` corrupt the file or destroy the plugin in some form

 # Enhanced-RideInfo-Window
 This plugin is a extension on the already existing RideWindow.